hashicorp/terraform-provider-template/website/docs/r/dir.html.md

 automatically, and any pre-existing file or directory at that location will be deleted before template rendering begins.

-After rendering this resource remembers the content of both the source and destination directories in the Terraform state, and will plan to recreate the output directory if any changes are detected during the plan phase.
+After rendering, this resource remembers the content of both the source and destination directories in the Terraform state, and will plan to recreate the output directory if any changes are detected during the plan phase.

-Note that it is _not_ safe to use the `file` interpolation function to read files create by this resource, since that function can be evaluated before the destination directory has been created or updated.
+Note that it is _not_ safe to use the `file` interpolation function to read files created by this resource, since that function can be evaluated before the destination directory has been created or updated.
 It *is* safe to use the generated files with resources that directly take filenames as arguments, as long as the path is constructed using the `destination_dir` attribute